 This course expands on the concepts and skills from Guitar I including technique, musicianship, chord and melody playing, accompaniments, additional fretboard positions and introduction to basic counterpoint.
 Practice, rehearsal and performance techniques are refined.
-Transfers to both UC/CSU

-MUSI-143 Musical Theater Voice II 36 hours lecture; 36 hours total
+MUSI-143 Musical Theater Voice II